camunda/camunda-docs-static/get-started/content/cmmn11/install.md

 * Java JDK 1.7+,
 * Apache Maven (optional, if not installed you can use embedded Maven inside Eclipse.)
-* A modern web browser (recent Firefox, Chrome, Microsoft Edge or Internet Explorer 11 will work fine)
+* A modern web browser (recent Firefox, Chrome, Internet Explorer 11, or Microsoft Edge will work fine)
 * Eclipse integrated development environment (IDE)